mk-fg/pulseaudio-mixer-cli/README.rst

   or min/max thresholds by using "volume-..." settings and "reapply: true" (to enforce these on every volume-change event).

+- ``/etc/pulse/daemon.conf`` has important "flat-volumes" option that controls whether to use same scale for all volume bars ("yes") or apply them on top of each other ("no"), which usually has distro-specific default value.

+  That option is the reason why sink volume might be increased automatically when adjusting level for specific stream/app.

-- Stream id under which module-stream-restore saves volume can be easily controlled by using e.g. ``env PULSE_PROP_media.role=music mpv ...``, so that volume for app instance ("mpv" in that example) started like this stored separately from any other instances.
+- Stream id under which pulseaudio module-stream-restore saves volume can be easily controlled by using e.g. ``env PULSE_PROP_media.role=music mpv ...``, so that volume for app instance ("mpv" in that example) started like this stored separately from any other instances.

   Can be useful if same player is being run for many different purposes with inherently different volume levels/requirements (e.g. same mpv/vlc/etc for music, podcasts and movies).

+- To have more precise control over lower end of specified volume range without having to limit the range itself, "volume-type = log" option (base=e logarithmic scale) can be used , with higher-base values ("log-N") giving even more control there.

+  | With e.g. "volume-type = log-15", 50% volume will be at ``[ ############--- ]``.
+  | See `pa-mixer.example.cfg`_ for more details.